 These are absolutely the last words I shall write on the subjects of the EU, the Referendum and, in fact, on any other poxy political skullduggery (unless it’s really interesting).

-In battling the excesses of big business and the struggle for equality and social re-balancing in Britain, the European Union has inevitably become an obstacle rather than an asset.
+In battling the excesses of big business and the struggle for equality and social re-balancing in Britain, the European Union has increasingly become an obstacle rather than an asset.
 The EU is increasingly entrenched with TTIP.

 The EU has become what was always intended, an elitist club which has no more interest than our home-grown politicians in addressing the grinding issues of totalitarianism, equality, poverty and social welfare.
 Furthermore, EU treatment of Greece, Ireland, Spain and Portugal along with its unequivocal insistence on imposing stringent austerity measures is all the evidence required of their willful disinterest in the citizens of what EU politicians cynically refer to as the family of Europe.

 On June 23 2016, Britain held a Referendum which asked one simple question: Do you think Britain should Remain in or leave the European Union?

 Surprisingly voters chose to leave by a majority of about two million.
 Some Remainers, those who voted for Britain to remain in the EU, cried “foul” and are pressing for a second Referendum in the hope that the first Referendum will be overturned because, they say, the electorate was not given the whole truth about the possible impact of leaving the EU.
 Wake up!
 Politicians were involved so of course we were lied to.